MathieuVavrille/MathieuVavrille.github.io/about.md

 ---
-layout: page
+layout: gaming
 title: About
 permalink: /about/
 ---

-About me ?
+This is the about page.